BGTunnel/.github/profile/README.md

 Ready to experience the future of secure tunneling and internet privacy?
 Here’s how to get started:

-1. [Sign Up](#) for an account on our platform.
-2. Download and install the BGtunnel application for your device.
+1. Download and install the BGtunnel application for your device.
-3. Connect to any of our global servers and enjoy a secure, fast, and private internet experience.
+2. Connect to any of our global servers and enjoy a secure, fast, and private internet experience.

 ## Contact Us